 {\sl Excitonic instability.---}The ML WTe$_2$ typically crystallizes in distorted 1$T'$-phase orthorhombic structure~\cite{doi:10.1126/science.1256815,Fei2017,Xu2018}.
 The band-structure calculations~\cite{doi:10.1126/science.1256815,Tang2017} together with ARPES measurements~\cite{Tang2017} reveal that its Fermi surface consists of two electron pockets located near the $\pm{\bf Q}$ points along the $\Gamma$–$X$ direction and one hole pocket at the $\Gamma$ point, originating from band inversion between W $5d$ and Te $5p$ orbitals.
 The carrier density can be continuously tuned via electrostatic gating~\cite{doi:10.1126/science.aan6003,Jia2022,fatemi2018electrically,sajadi2018gate,song2024unconventional,PhysRevResearch.7.013224}.
 However, due to the negative band gap $E_g<0$, hole states emerge once the Fermi level $E_F$ is lowered below $|E_g|$, and such holes can pair with electrons to form an excitonic insulator phase~\cite{Jia2022,PhysRev.158.462,PhysRevLett.19.439}, which competes with superconductivity.
-In ML WTe$_2$, the excitonic condenstate is known to be sufficiently strong to dominate over the electron SC channel~\cite{Jia2022,fatemi2018electrically,sajadi2018gate,song2024unconventional,PhysRevResearch.7.013224}.
-This introduces an unequal competition between two distinct many-body states for conduction electrons~\cite{PhysRevResearch.7.013224}.
-To model this competition, we assume that each hole binds with one conduction electron to form an exciton, thereby depleting the electrons available for SC pairing.
-The effective density of states entering the electron-SC gap equation and the superfluid density is consequently reduced by a factor $(n_e-n_h)/n_e$.
-Here, $n_e=2n$ is the total conduction-band electron density and $n_h$ is the hole density, both set by $E_F$ and $E_g$ in a parabolic-band 2DEG approximation.
+In ML WTe$_2$, the excitonic condensate is sufficiently strong to dominate over the electron SC channel~\cite{Jia2022,fatemi2018electrically,sajadi2018gate,song2024unconventional,PhysRevResearch.7.013224}. {A fully microscopic treatment that simultaneously describes both excitonic and SC orders beyond mean-field level requires a self- consistent many-body calculation of intertwined phases, including fluctuation corrections in both sectors and a global minimization of the free energy to determine the energetically favored state.
+Such a comprehensive calculation of excitonic insulating order is not the focus of the present work for superconductivity, which is aimed at addressing how to go beyond mean-field theory from a microscopic perspective, as is fundamentally expected to be necessary in low-dimensional system.}